CURLOPT_TIMEVALUE_LARGE explained

 Description

 Pass a curl_off_t val as parameter.
-This should be the time counted as seconds since 1 Jan 1970, and the time will be used in a condition as specified with CURLOPT_TIMECONDITION.
+This should be the time counted as seconds since 1 Jan 1970, and the time is used in a condition as specified with CURLOPT_TIMECONDITION.

 Default